tarcisiotm/core/README.md

 Core functionality that will span across multiple projects.

+The first pass will make this stable and usable, but not optimized yet.
+After Ludum Dare 46, I'll try to make time to optimize stuff around and try to get closes to a release candidate.

 # Installing Core

 To install this package, follow the instructions in the [Git URLs page](https://docs.unity3d.com/Manual/upm-git.html) and [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).